SRIDHARANC2002/Cloud-Novax/README.md

 # Application Workflow

-The application workflow describes how the platform operates from user registration to claim payout.
+It has a mobile app, worker dashboard, admin dashboard, API gateway, microservices, AI engine, event monitor, database, and payment system.
 ## Workflow Diagram
 ![Workflow](docs/Workflow_Diagram.png)

 ### Workflow Steps

-1. Worker registers in the mobile application
+How it works:
-2. AI calculates weekly insurance premium
+1. A worker joins using the mobile app.
-3. Worker purchases insurance policy
+2. AI figures out the weekly premium.
-4. System continuously monitors weather and pollution data
+3. The worker buys the policy.
-5. Disruption event detected
+4. Plus, and the system watches weather and pollution in real time.
-6. Parametric trigger generates claim
+5. If a disruption happens, a claim kicks off.
-7. Fraud detection verifies claim
+6. Fraud checks confirm the claim is valid.
-8. Instant payout sent to worker
+7. Payout goes straight to the worker.

 ---